The call for proposals 2025 is now open. The deadline for submission will be 16 January 2025, 12:00 (Swiss time).

 Eligibility

 Applicants are reminded to study the eligibility rules for this call closely.
 Ineligible applications will not be submitted for evaluation.
-To be eligible, proposals must notably respect the call’s general aims, the definition of the call’s target public, eligible costs as well as geographic focus.
+To be eligible, proposals must notably respect the above-mentioned call’s general aims, the definition of the call’s target public, eligible costs as well as geographic focus.
 Proposals for field trips which are not taking place in the frame of an already approved and funded research project (overarching project) will be considered ineligible.

 Applicants who have already been on field trips in polar regions will not be declared ineligible but should duly explain which trips have been completed and how the proposed field trip distinguishes itself from previous opportunities.